-This module describes the fragmentation model that partitions a flow into pages.
+This module describes the fragmentation model that partitions a flow into pages, columns, or regions.
 It builds on the Page model module and introduces and defines the fragmentation model.
 It adds functionality for pagination, breaking variable fragment size and orientation, widows and orphans.

 This is a public copy of the editors' draft.
 It is provided for discussion only and may change at any moment.
 Its publication here does not imply endorsement of its contents by W3C.
 Don't cite this document other than as work in progress.